WebAssembly/spec/md-proto/WebAssembly.md

    the function.
  - A *current position*.

-TODO: define labels and binding
+TODO: Define labels and binding.

+> Implementations need not create a literal array to store the locals, or literal stacks to manage values at runtime.

 #### Function Execution Initialization